roadslip/roadslip-sdk/README.md

 ### `getFullyEnrichedTransactionData(signature: string, rpcUrl?: string, devnet?: boolean): Promise<TransactionData | undefined>`

 Fetches and enriches transaction data.
+Useful if you just want the info but do the rendering yourself.

 ## Types